Make a Flaky, Homemade Traditional Pie Crust. No need to buy one. Just 5 ingredients, and you probably have them in your kitchen.

 Traditional Pie Crust Recipe

 Traditional Pie Crust

-- Combine the flour, salt and butter in a food processor and pulse until the mixture resembles coarse crumbs.
+- Combine the flour, salt and Crisco (or butter) in a food processor and pulse until the mixture resembles coarse crumbs.

 - With the processor running, slowly add the water until the dough forms into a ball.
 (You may have to stop and scrape the dough from the sides to be sure it is all blended.)

 - Roll the dough into a ball and divide it in half.